In many ways, Asus’s new ROG STRIX GS-AX3000 router replaces the RT-AX3000 (a.k.a RT-AX58U).

-AiMesh is a major available in all Asus Wi-Fi 6 routers that allow each standalone hardware to work as part of a robust Wi-Fi mesh system.
+AiMesh is a popular and useful feature available in all Asus Wi-Fi 6 routers.
+It allows each standalone hardware to work as part of a robust Wi-Fi mesh system.

 In my testing, the GS-AX3000 performed well as the main router unit or as a satellite node.
 It also supports AiMesh 2.0 fully, meaning, among other things, you will have the Guest network available throughout the system.

 (You’ll find out more about its AiMesh performance in the review of the GS-AX5400.)

 ON top of that, the router also comes with tons of useful features, including:

 - Traffic Analyzer: A set of tools and statistics in case you want to find out what’s been going on in the network in a set amount of time, and in real-time.

 - Networking tools: Wake on LAN, Ping, Netstat, and Smart Connect Rule can come in handy for advanced users.

 - USB-related features galore: When hosting a storage device, the router has all the features you can imagine — from data sharing (locally and over the Internet) to backup (including the support for Time Machine), to a personal cloud.
 You can also use the router’s USB ports to host printers or select USB cellular modems.

 - The usual set of network settings and features: These include Dynamic DNS, IP reservation, Port-forwarding, VPN server (including VPN fusion), and the support for Alexa Skills.
 Basically, anything you can think of for a home network, the GS-AX3000, as well as most Asus routers, has it.